Code-Institute-Submissions/shalinshah54-lab-RehabPotential/README.md

 * On the contact.html page the first name fill box was not aligned to other content.
 Fixed by adding a col class with others to line them up.
 * When using the samsung S9 the icon with social media appeared as an X with no icon present.
 * When using the iphone all the images appear close up on all the pages.
+* In the social media links the facebook, twitter and instagram are linked to personal accounts since the company account has not been created.
+The linkedin link is used as a company account.

 ## Deployment